 In order to make sure these items are deleted, you will need to add a Delete Metadata step with the items to be deleted to the deployment resulting from the snapshot difference.

-Sample metadata which handles deletions of nested components/references:
+The following elements are sample metadata which handle deletions of nested components/references:

 - Custom Report Types

-Sample metadata which disregards deletions of nested components/references:
+The following elements are sample metadata which disregard deletions of nested components/references:

 - Any metadata you can construct atomically, but which in the background is stored in one single file.